-The juvenile Property Crime Index arrest rate in 2017 was at its lowest point in more than 35 years.
+The juvenile Property Crime Index arrest rate in 2019 was at its lowest point since at least 1980.

 |Note: Rates are arrests of persons ages 10-17 per 100,000 persons ages 10-17 in the resident population.
 The Property Crime Index includes the offenses of burglary, larceny-theft, motor vehicle theft, and arson.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available:

 November 16, 2020.

 Data source: Arrest estimates for 1980-2014 developed by the Bureau of Justice Statistics and disseminated through "Arrest Data Analysis Tool."
 Online.
 Available from the BJS